oneeve8/kobble-data/content/tutorialnarrative3.md

 Next I will show you the benefit of creating channel groups.

 I want to keep my private information separate from my work information, so I will create a separate channel group called work.
 Select the home icon.
 Enter your new Channel Group name and tap done.
-Now I can put all m
+Now I can put all my work related information in my new channel group

 In previous videos, I showed you how to delete and move while in edit mode.
 This is helpful if you plan on reorganising your channels, tracks and items.